 - 6.83.
-All allegations must be reported to: - Education division: Regional Education Lead Kicha Mitchell, unless within residential education Registered Manager is the DSL in which case the matter will be referred to the Head/ Principal.
-For the DSL fulfilling the role as their substantive role, all allegations must be reported to the Principal/Head. - Children's residential care division: Regional Manager Sarah Love , unless Regional Manager is the DSL in which case the matter will be referred to the Managing Director. - 6.84.
-Depending on the division and who is the service DSL, people notified of allegation made (see above) will then refer the matter to Essex Safeguarding Authority/LADO and notify their line manager: - Education division: Regional Education Lead Kicha Mitchell or - Managing Director for Education -Chris Strong - In Independent schools the Proprietor must also be notified. - Children's residential care division: Managing Director- Lorna Fearon - 6.85.
-The person who referred the matter to Essex Safeguarding Authority/LADO in line with agreed course of action will decide about who will lead the case including management investigation should the
+All allegations must be reported to: - Education division: Regional Education Lead Naseem Akhtar], unless within residential education Registered Manager is the DSL in which case the matter will be referred to the Head/ Principal.
+For the DSL fulfilling the role as their substantive role, all allegations must be reported to the Principal/Head. - Children's residential care division: Regional Manager Vikki Keenan, unless Regional Manager is the DSL in which case the matter will be referred to the Managing Director. - 6.84.
+Depending on the division and who is the service DSL, people notified of allegation made (see above) will then refer the matter to Cumbria Safeguarding Authority/LADO and notify their line manager: - Education division: Regional Education Lead Naseem Akhtar or - Managing Director for Education Andrew Sutherland.
+In Independent schools the Proprietor must also be notified. - Children's residential care division: Managing Director Graham Norris - 6.85.
+The person who referred the matter to Cumbria Safeguarding Authority/LADO in line with agreed course of action will decide about who will lead the case including management investigation should the

-- 6.86.
+- allegation threshold be met.
+The appropriate HR Business Partner should be notified, so they can advise and where required support the investigation. - 6.86.
 In residential education associated with children's homes/care homes the Responsible/Nominated Individual MUST also be notified. - 6.87.
 Services using Behaviour Watch system allegations made against the DSL or DSL Deputy who have full access to the system including Concern/Safeguarding function, should not be initially entered to the system, but recoded on the policy associated Concern form and Safeguarding Tracking Pack as they would have been prior to implementation of the Behaviour Watch.
 This is to ensure that no one, including those who are part of the service's Safeguarding Team are able to see the details of their own case which could have a detrimental impact on the investigation itself and the outcome of it.
 However, once the case has been concluded, a decision should then be made about whether or not the detail related to the case should be retrospectively entered in to Behaviour Watch or kept in the original format.
-Such a decision should a decision be made to keep it in the original format, a Concern/SG slip in the Behaviour Watch must still be retrospectively opened and a note added to reflect that there was an allegation made against the DSL/DSL Deputy but without specifying any further detail about the character of the allegation.
+Such a decision should be made by the Case Manager, Managing Director and a member of HR Team.
+Should a decision be made to keep it in the original format, a Concern/SG slip in the Behaviour Watch must still be retrospectively opened and a note added to reflect that there was an allegation made against the DSL/DSL Deputy but without specifying any further detail about the character of the allegation.
 Instead, a reference number of the case and location of the pack related to the case is provided.
 This action will ensure that the case has been captured in the system, which will then allow the service to generate a log with accurate numbers of concerns and safeguarding cases for the service.